 Several models the Vault come with an external COM port that can be used to view the Vault’s console output.
 This COM port is simply a redirect from the Vault’s display output (whether HDMI or VGA).
 Importantly, this output is used before an operating system boots, giving the user the ability to use the COM port instead of the VGA or HDMI ports for things like adjusting BIOS settings (if needed).

 Connecting to the COM port is relatively simple.
 Given that there aren’t many computers with COM ports these days, you’ll want to make sure you have a USB to Serial adapter (like this), as well as the serial cable that was supplied with your Vault.
 Plug your serial port adapter into your computer.
 If you’re running Windows 10, drivers should not be an issue.
+For the pinout of the COM port, see the table at the bottom of this article.

 By default, the Vault’s serial port is enabled, so out of the box, you can connect the RJ45 end of the blue serial port to the port labeled “COM” on the Vault.
 Be sure not to plug the COM port RJ45 into any of the Vault’s network ports.